kosyan2917/kosyan2917/README.md

 I’m interested in python development and data analysis

-I’m currently learning everything i can learn
+I’m currently learning everything I can learn

 <!---
 kosyan2917/kosyan2917 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.